-This Feltex Award-winning documentary follows two grandchildren of Tommy Solomon — the last full-blooded Moriori — on a pilgrimage to Rēkohu in the Chatham Islands, to rediscover their heritage.
-They learn about 1000 years of Moriori settlement: Polynesian origins, tree carvings, and Pacifist beliefs tragically tested in 1835.
-Nine years before a book by Michael King and Barry Barclay film Feathers of Peace, this 1980 doco launched a revival of Moriori culture, and revised popular misconceptions.
+This Feltex Award-winning documentary follows two grandchildren of the last full-blooded Moriori back to Rēkohu in the Chatham Islands, to rediscover their heritage.
+Charles and Margaret Solomon learn about 1000 years of Moriori settlement: Polynesian origins, tree carvings, and Pacifist beliefs tragically tested in 1835.
+Nine years before a book by Michael King and Barry Barclay's film The Feathers of Peace, this doco revised popular misconceptions about the Moriori.
+Wayne Tourell writes about here about directing the doco, while Moriori leader Maui Solomon argues that it helped launch a revival of Moriori culture.

-Sung by The Orlando Singers
+Music sung by The Orlando Singers

 Moriori leader Maui Solomon writes about the history of the Moriori people, E-Tangata, December 2019

 Historian Michael King writes about the Moriori people, NZ Geo, October 1993

 The Ministry of Education corrects School Journal misinformation on Moriori, The Sunday Star-Times, March 2011

 Article on preserved Moriori dendroglyphs (tree carvings), The Dominion Post, April 2010